 The Peoria County Coroner's Office investigates all deaths occurring in Peoria County.
 The Coroner's Creed and the Coroner's Act establishes questions that must be answered to fulfill the requirements of these investigations.
 These questions are: who, how, where, when, and why, i.e. what are the facts concerning the decedents death?
 Based on investigation of the decedents' death, the findings of the autopsy and/or toxicology results, the cause and manner of death are usually determined.
 We seek to provide advocacy for families and justice for the deceased; our goal is to do these tasks in the most efficient manner possible.

-On Saturday, February 27, 2021, at approximately 5:12 p.m., Peoria Police responded to a ShotSpotter alert indicating three rounds fired in the 1800 block of N Peoria Ave.
+On Tuesday, July 20, 2021, at approximately 11:42 p.m., Peoria Police responded to a ShotSpotter alert in the 1500 block of W Kettelle Street indicating multiple rounds fired.
 Read on...